raguay/PersonKanban/README.md

 mask build
 ```

-Just remember, this is alpha quality software at the moment.
+Just remember, this is beta quality software at the moment.
 Use at your own risk.
 Also, the mask build currently creates a universal build on macOS.
 I haven't built and tried this software on any other platform.
 It should work as is on Linux, but I haven't really tried it yet.

+# Installing from Releases

 You can also download the latest release on the release page.
 I currently only have a macOS universal build.
 It will say that it is from a unknown developer.
 You just have to give it permission in order to use it.
 I write programs for my personal use and anyone that wants to use them.
 Since I'm not making money with it, I don't want to spend the $100/year to have Apple to qualify it for general distribution.
 As with any free program you download, use it at your own risk.
 I so far haven't had any issues with this program.
 If you do or have any suggestions, please leave a comment on the [discussion board](https://github.com/raguay/PersonKanban/discussions).